 What is Cycle Syncing & how does it work?

-Cycle Syncing refers to leaning into the fluctuations that come along with the menstrual cycle.
+Cycle Syncing refers to leaning into the fluctuations that come along with the menstrual cycle phases.

-It involves making lifestyle choices according to the phases of your menstrual cycle.
+It involves making lifestyle choices according to your menstrual cycle phases.
 This means we're using our menstrual cycle as a framework to live in harmony with our hormones.
 Rather than doing the exact same thing everyday while our hormones are causing shifts in our mood, digestion, and energy.

 Whether it's in relation to food, work events, dating, exercise - literally anything that can be disrupted by our hormones, so we should be taking a closer look at our cycles.